 How do the leaderboards work?

-All prizes are paid in C$ Earn 1.5x points during Happy hour that runs from 6 to 8am (GMT) every day.
+All prizes are paid in C$, where C$1 is the equivalent of $1 but can solely be used in cash games.
+Earn 1.5x points during happy hour running from 6 to 8am (GMT) every day.

 How does the “Big Hand Jackpot” work on GGPoker?

 To get more info on the current prize pool of the big hand jackpot click on the following icon at the top left of your regular Cash Game table (not Rush & Cash).

 The following pop-up will show displaying the prize pool per stake level.
 A four of a kind, straight flush or royal flush will qualify for a jackpot payment.
 The percentage shown below Hold’em and Omaha multiplied by the prize pool of the stakes you’re playing at that given moment determines your jackpot prize.